Suicide Cultures

 Suicide Cultures: Reimagining Research is a 5 year, qualitative study, using multiple methods.
 The research aims to better understand suicide in Scotland, focusing on social and cultural factors.

-The project team will be working across diverse regions and communities in Scotland, in order to develop a detailed and nuanced picture of how suicide affects and is understood in different places, by different people.
+The project team have been working since 2021 across diverse regions and communities in Scotland, in order to develop a detailed and nuanced picture of how suicide affects and is understood in different places, by different people.

 Suicide Cultures Recent and Upcoming Presentations